AppHatchery/fabla-whisper/README.md

 5. The script will:
    - Process all audio files in the selected folder
    - Show real-time progress in the GUI
-   - Create a folder in your Downloads directory named `original_folder_name_transcripts`
-   - Save the transcripts to a CSV file called `transcripts.csv` in that folder
+   - Save the transcripts to a CSV file called `transcripts.csv` directly in the selected folder
    - Display a completion message when done

 ### Command-Line Version